A New Account of Christian Origins / pt. 20

 (13) About 100 CE Christians were already in Asia Minor in considerable numbers (cf. Pliny’s letter to Trajan).
 Their theology had developed from the pure gnostic liberation (Stage I) into a theology where the spirit of God, Jesus (“Savior”) enters into the saint and ensures salvation (Stage II).
 John was now venerated as the Christ, “the anointed one,” messiah.
 The prophet was, however, emphatically not divine (cf. the Gospel of Barnabas).
 Anyone could possess “the Jesus,” and thus there were many “Jesuses.”

 (14) The ‘Hellenists’ revolted against the Hebrews towards the middle of the second century.
-They overthrew the gnostic theology with a new savior, Jesus the privileged Son of God, in whom all must believe in order to be saved.
+They invented a wonder-working savior, Jesus of Nazareth.
+With this savior they overthrew the old gnostic theology.
+The “Hellenists” replaced the gnostic search for enlightenment with the doctrine of belief in Jesus of Nazareth as the only Son of God, in whom all must believe in order to be saved.

 (17) The Hellenists rejected the concept of the gnostic Nazarene, “the holy keeper of secret knowledge” (point 8 above).
 They redefined “Nazarene” by making it an inhabitant of a mythical town called “Nazareth.”
 Their savior, Jesus, now came from Nazareth (Mt 2:23).

 (19) Because GMt and GLk are dependent on GMk, a great deal of Jesus’ activity takes place according to the first gospel stratum—by the sea and in Capernaum.
 So, it certainly seemed that Jesus’ home was Capernaum (as in GMk).
 Matthew solved the dilemma by having Jesus’ family move (relocate its hometown) from Nazareth to Capernaum (Mt 4:13) and he also introduces a curse on Capernaum (Mt 11:23).
-The evangelist Luke took a different strategy—he pointedly denies that Capernaum is Jesus’ hometown (despite appearances) and emphasizes Nazareth via the passage 4:16-30, and he also retains the curse on Capernaum (Lk 10:15).
-These complications were necessary so that Nazareth could be (at some point) Jesus’ home, and all this was to avoid the original gnostic meaning of “Nazarene.”
+The evangelist Luke pointedly denies that Capernaum is Jesus’ hometown (despite appearances) and emphasizes Nazareth via the passage 4:16-30, and he also retains the curse on Capernaum (Lk 10:15).
+The Catholics (i.e., “Hellenist Christians”) introduced these complications in order to reject the original gnostic theology of the term “Nazarene.”

 (20) The new gospels, which were non-gnostic, were so astonishing to the Christian fellowships that they immediately caused a split: Catholics vs. gnostics.
 The latter were dubbed “Marcionites”—those who believe in a God above/beyond the world (that is: immaterialists, gnostics).